TENSIONS RISE. THE KING LEAVES SECRETLY FOR THE FRONTIER. HE IS STOPPED AND FORCED BACK TO PARIS

 They leave.

-• The royals are forced to return to Paris.
-Local guards surround them and thousands of people relay each other to surround the coach, during a return that takes four days.
+- The royals are forced to return to Paris.
+Local guards surround them and thousands of people relay each other around the coach, for four days.

 The People in Arms by Jean-Baptiste Lesueur / zoom